KevinSutandi/KevinSutandi/README.md

 <h2>Heyoo</h2>

 - 👋 Hey ya'll my name is Kevin and i'm a recent UNSW Computer Science Graduate
+- Currently Growing Gloom Studio, a website design and development agency
 - 📫 Feel free to reach out to me on [**LinkedIn**](https://www.linkedin.com/in/kevinesutandi/) or [**Other Profiles**](https://mobileportfolio.kevinsutandi.com)

 <!---